How To Find Wood And Furniture Manufacturers In Vietnam // Ultimate Guide

 Solid woods in Vietnam

-Solid woods are any goods made of a single piece of wood.
-This is the most basic type of wood as it gets.
+Solid woods are any wood that is made from a single piece of wood.
+This is the most basic type of wood available.
 These are solid pieces of wood cut straight from the tree.

 Plywoods in Vietnam

-Plywoods are made by stacking thin boards of wood on top of each other and bonding them with resin or glue.
-This creates a board; the strength and quality of plywood vary greatly and are based on the type of wood used, the thickness of the sheets, and how many times it is stacked.
+Plywood is made by stacking thin wood boards on top of each other and bonding them together with resin or glue.
+This creates a board; the strength and quality of plywood vary significantly and are based on the type of wood used, the thickness of the sheets, and the number of times they are stacked.

 MDF In Vietnam

-MDF, short for Medium Density Fiberboard, combines wood waste and resin.
+MDF, short for Medium-Density Fiberboard, is made by combining wood waste and resin.
 MDF creates a solid board that can be used nearly the same way as plywood.
 MDF tends to be cheaper and weaker than plywood; however, it is strong enough for weight-bearing furniture, cabinets, and much more.
 MDF is usually covered up with a thick coat of paint and

 Particle Board in Vietnam

-Wood shaving and resin mix tend to be the cheapest and weakest materials.
-For the most part, we avoid this as it’s unsuitable for most goods, although it is an option for those on a tight budget.
+Wood shavings and resin mix tend to be the cheapest and weakest materials.
+We generally avoid this option as it’s unsuitable for most goods, although it’s an option for those on a tight budget.

 Veneers in Vietnam

 Veneers are thin sheets of wood bonded to the top to create a woodgrain look.
-Since Particleboard and MDF do not have a grain, they’ll apply an extra veneer layer to give it a solid wood look.
-Likewise, plywoods often have their top layer made with a veneer to make it look like more premium wood.
-Veneers are mainly cosmetic but help protect the wood underneath from the elements.
+Since Particleboard and MDF do not have a grain, they’ll apply an extra veneer layer to give them a solid wood look.
+Likewise, plywood often features a top layer made with a veneer to give it a more premium appearance.
+Veneers are primarily cosmetic, but they also help protect the wood underneath from the elements.

 Vietnam is capable of manufacturing all of these types.
-Many factories that we have visited can process the wood from raw timber at the factory to create solid wood boards, plywood, or MDF.
-This allows for custom types of wood to be used in your product.
+Many factories we have visited can process wood from raw timber into solid wood boards, plywood, or MDF.
+This allows for the use of custom types of wood in your product.

 The paper thin cut wood is ready to be applied to give a premium look.
 This factory has dozens of different Veneers to make any look the client desires.